harrycresswell/harry/site/content/_index.md

 Here’s a very crude [portfolio of recent projects](/things/).
 For those interested in [how I buit this site](/build/), I’ve tried my best to list all the tools and techniques I used.

-I’m on [Twitter](https://twitter.com/harrycresswell) if you have questions.
+Find me on [Github](https://github.com/harrycresswell) or [Twitter](https://twitter.com/harrycresswell) if you have questions.
 Very occassionaly I check [LinkedIn](https://uk.linkedin.com/in/harrycresswell).